Robert Rauschenberg: Artistic contribution

 From 1970, Rauschenberg worked from his home and studio in Captiva, Florida.
 The first works he created in his new studio were Cardboards (1971–72) and Early Egyptians (1973–74), for which he relied on locally sourced materials such as cardboard and sand.
 Where his previous works had often highlighted urban imagery and materials, Rauschenberg now favored the effect of natural fibers found in fabric and paper.
 He printed on textiles using his solvent-transfer technique to make the Hoarfrost (1974–76) and Spread (1975–82) series; the latter featured large stretches of collaged fabric on wood panels.
 Rauschenberg created his Jammer (1975–76) series using colorful fabrics inspired by his trip to Ahmedabad, India, a city famous for its textiles.
 The imageless simplicity of the Jammer series is a striking contrast with the image-filled Hoarfrosts and the grittiness of his earliest works made in New York City.

 International travel became a central part of Rauschenberg's artistic process after 1975.
 In 1984, Rauschenberg announced the start of his Rauschenberg Overseas Culture Interchange (ROCI) at the United Nations.
 Almost entirely funded by the artist, the ROCI project consisted of a seven-year tour to ten countries around the world.
 Rauschenberg took photographs in each location and made artworks inspired by the cultures he visited.
 The resulting works were displayed in a local exhibition in each country.
 Rauschenberg often donated an artwork to a local cultural institution.

 Beginning in the mid-1980s, Rauschenberg focused on silkscreening imagery onto a variety of differently treated metals, such as steel and mirrored aluminum.
-He created many series of so-called “metal paintings,” including: Borealis (1988–92), Urban Bourbons (1988–1996), Phantoms (1991), and Night Shades (1991).
+He created many series of so-called "metal paintings," including: Borealis (1988–92), Urban Bourbons (1988–1996), Phantoms (1991), and Night Shades (1991).
 In addition, throughout the 1990s, Rauschenberg continued to utilize new materials while still working with more rudimentary techniques.
 As part of his engagement with the latest technological innovations, in his late painting series he transferred digital inkjet photographic images to a variety of painting supports.
 For his Arcadian Retreats (1996) he transferred imagery to wet fresco.
+His Love Hotel [Anagram (A Pun)] from 1998, and made out of vegetable dye transfer on polylaminate, is included in the permanent collection of the Pérez Art Museum Miami, in Florida, the artist's home state for nearly forty years.
 In keeping with his commitment to the environment, Rauschenberg used biodegradable dyes and pigments, and water rather than chemicals in the transfer process.